eranif/codelite/docs/docs/downloads/download.md

 #### Setup

-This page gives links to the available binary packages for CodeLite 15.0.
+This page gives links to the available binary packages for CodeLite 16.0.
 Its RAD plugin wxCrafter, which is now Free Open-Source Software, is included in all the CodeLite packages.

-Note that the CodeLite packages incorporate the required wxWidgets libraries (`wx3.1.5`), so there is no need to install wxWidgets too.
+Note that the CodeLite packages incorporate the required wxWidgets libraries (`wx3.1.6`), so there is no need to install wxWidgets too.
 Of course you can if you wish, and you'll need to do so to build apps against wxWidgets.
 CodeLite doesn't (yet) require wx3.1 though, and you can still build your own against wx3.0.x if you prefer.

 Ubuntu `16.04` (`xenial`) and later have official CodeLite packages.
 Therefore, to avoid a name-clash, our CodeLite packages have `unofficial` appended to the name

-!!!
-Important
-    Except for fedora, CodeLite 13.0 provided both GTK+2 and GTK+3-based packages; previous CodeLite releases used only GTK+2.
-Since CodeLite 14.0 we are providing only GTK+3-based packages.
-    To avoid conflicts and reduce confusion, there are separate GTK+2 and GTK+3 repositories.

 To download CodeLite for Debian based systems (Debian / Mint / Ubuntu etc):